0xTamil/awesome-low-level/README.md

 > If you're not sure what procedural and non-procedural languages mean, procedural languages generally organize programs around explicit instructions and sequences of operations, while non-procedural approaches use different programming models, such as functional or stack-based programming.

-7. Pick a Specialized Field
+## 7. Pick a Specialized Field

+This keeps the main roadmap clean and makes it clear that the actual specialization paths are explained later.
 Once you have built a strong foundation in computer fundamentals, C, data structures and algorithms, and practical programming experience, you can choose a specialized field to focus on.

 > The different specialized fields are covered in the Specialized Field section.
 You don't need to choose a specialization immediately.
 First build a strong foundation, gain practical experience, and then explore the areas that interest you most.